PasswordIs0000/gpx2pln/README.md

 - **max_leg_length** to limit the maximum length of one leg in miles.
 The flight plan will be split into multiple parts if necessary.
 - **num_leg_points** the number of waypoints per leg.
 More will result in a flight plan that better follows the GPX track but has more curves to fly.
 - **algorithm** selects the algorithm applied to choose a subset of waypoints for each leg or generate new waypoints alltogether.
 - **use_airports** uses a database of airports/airfields and chooses the nearest ones for departure and destination on each leg.
+Automatically downloads and saves the airport database if the file is not existing or older than 2 weeks.